Study abroad in Bordeaux

 About 260k city / over 800k in the metropolitan area

+Study abroad in Bordeaux works best when you choose by university fit, housing and daily routine, not just the city photo.
 A polished, riverfront Erasmus city with strong campus life around Pessac-Talence-Gradignan, a walkable historic center, Atlantic weekend trips, and a calmer rhythm than Paris or Lyon.
+Check neighbourhoods and campus routes before committing to housing.

 Who loves this city?